Theodore J. Flicker: Other ventures

-Flicker has written extensively on expressionism and how it applies to his own art, and is the author of the epic novel The Good American, one of the first books to be marketed exclusively on the Internet.
+Flicker wrote extensively on expressionism and how it applies to his own art, and is the author of the epic novel The Good American, one of the first books to be marketed exclusively on the Internet.

 A documentary biopic screened in 2007 at the Santa Fe Film Festival.
 Directed by David Ewing, Ted Flicker: A Life in Three Acts had its world premiere at Santa Fe's Film Center on October 17, 2008.
 Among the interviewees are George Segal and Tom Aldredge, as well as Henry and Darling.

 Personal life

 His only marriage was to Barbara Joyce Perkins, whom he wed in a Los Angeles synagogue on September 30, 1966.
 The couple resided in Santa Fe, New Mexico from 1986.
-Their northside home abuts a 4 acre sculpture garden displaying his own works as well as those of Allan Houser, Paul Moore, Tony Price, Michael Bergt, and others.
+Their northside home abutted a 4 acre sculpture garden displaying his own works as well as those of Allan Houser, Paul Moore, Tony Price, Michael Bergt, and others.

 On May 13, 1994, Flicker legally changed his name to Ted Flicker.

 Flicker died in his home in Santa Fe, New Mexico on the night of September 12, 2014.
 He was 84.